What is Mindfulness?

 How often do we go to the market and end up purchasing groceries we did not intend to purchase?
 Plan to eat healthfully but find that we did not?
 Look in our refrigerator for a snack to meet an emotional need?
 Completely miss the taste and nourishment of a special meal because distracting thoughts carried us away from the moment?
 These all-too-common experiences happen to us when we feel distanced from our bodies, our thoughts, and our emotions.

 This free (and just-in-time for the holidays) session is available to all benefit eligible faculty and staff.
 It will delve into how a consistent practice of mindfulness can help us close those gaps, and furthermore help us manage the unconscious, reactive habits that build up around food.
 As a result, we will learn to become more aware of when we are truly hungry, when we are not, and when we are sated.
 We will learn to better appreciate all aspects of our relationship with food, from purchasing to consuming, and from nourishing ourselves to connecting with others.
+These sessions have concluded.
+Check back often for additional dates and times.

 Introduction to Mindfulness: How the Science and Practice of Awareness Supports Well-Being and Performance

 This free program introduces the basic principles and practices of mindfulness, a concentrated state of awareness that helps people see and respond to situations with clarity.
 Individuals who employ the techniques of mindfulness in their work are able to monitor moment-to-moment effectiveness, respond promptly and appropriately to difficulties as they arise, and remain open to new ideas and perspectives.
 Participants will be introduced to meditation practices that will teach them how to be more focused, creative and resilient in all aspects of their lives.
 Audience: Beginners – all, Pre-Requisite: None, Length: 60 minutes.
-Click here for dates, times, location and a link to register for the course.
+Cost: Free, Click here for dates, times, location and a link to register for the course.

 Managing Daily Stresses: A Mindful Approach to Work

 Everyone experiences stressful days at work, but how we respond to stress makes a significant difference in work performance, the quality of our interactions, and how we feel both physically and mentally.
 In this free program, participants are taught to recognize the early signs of stress as well as the sources of stress.
 In addition, they will learn how regular mindfulness practice can enable them to respond to stressful situations in a calm, clear, and thoughtful manner.
 Audience: All, Pre-Requisite: None, Length: 90 minutes.
+Cost: Free.
 Click here for dates, times, location and a link to register for the course.

 Mindful Communication: Speaking and Listening with Awareness